bharathbk07/Agile-NFE-Framework/README.md

 ![LightHouse text](Screenshot/lighthouse.png)
 *Screenshot of the showing lighthouse dashboard report attachment which got in mail.*

+---

 ## Prerequisites

+1. **Jenkins Setup**: Ensure Jenkins is installed and running with your agent configured.
+2. **SonarQube**: Accessible at `http://localhost:9000` with the project configuration.
+3. **Docker**: Installed and running on the Mac system.
+4. **JMeter**: Installed and available at the path specified in the configuration.
+5. **Gremlin**: API credentials configured in Jenkins for chaos experiments.
+6. **Lighthouse**: Installed and running on the Mac system.

 Ensure the following plugins are installed and configured in Jenkins: